 The Authority's governance framework comprises systems and processes, and cultures and values, by which the Authority is directed and controlled.
-It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those have led to the delivery of appropriate, cost effective services.
+It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those have led to the delivery of appropriate, cost-effective services.

-Each year, the external auditors, Deloitte LLP, issue an audit opinion on the Authority's financial statement.
-There is a new reporting requirement from 2020/21, which is a separate Value for Money report which is expected to be completed in April 2022.
+Each year, the external auditors, Deloitte LLP, issue an audit opinion on the Authority's financial statement (this is unavailable due to the delay in the external audit of the 2021/22 final accounts).
+There is a new reporting requirement from 2021/22, which is a separate Value for Money report which is required to be completed three months after the audit of the Statement of Accounts is complete.